 - 1. Exploration and evaluation expense for the periods presented are largely comprised of engineering, procurement and construction management, metallurgical and environmental permitting activities for Gibellini incurred to complete the Plan of Operations and to attend to the on-going permitting process.
 Costs fluctuate from period to period based on the availability of working capital to fund such work and deadlines for meeting various project and regulatory requirements.
 In late 2014 and early 2015, the Company has reduced property-related expenses as a result of not having sufficient funds available. - 2.
-General expenses between the periods ended September 30, 2013 and December 31, 2014 reflect a build-up of staff, consulting and other activities to support the development of its CellCube sales strategy.
-In the quarters ended March 31, 2015 and June 30, 2015, this and other general corporate-level activity has been significantly reduced as a result of not having sufficient funds available.

-Related to the increase in staff and consulting levels and additional directors of the Company since September 30, 2013, new stock options were granted, resulting in increases to stock-based compensation.
-Additionally, the Company has also granted certain employees and consultants shares in the Company, which have also contributed to the increased stock-based compensation expense in and subsequent to the quarter ended December 31, 2013.
-In the three months ended March 31, 2015, a number of share-based awards were cancelled on the termination of certain employment and consulting agreements, resulting in a net reversal of expenses previously recorded.

-- 3. The Company earns interest income from funds on deposit but has no operating revenue.
+General expenses between the periods ended December 31, 2013 and December 31, 2014 reflect a build-up of staff, consulting and other activities to support the development of its CellCube sales strategy.
+In the quarters ended March 31, 2015 through September 30, 2015, this and other general corporate-level activity has been significantly reduced as a result of not having sufficient funds available. - Related to the increase in staff and consulting levels and additional directors of the Company between December 31, 2013 and December 31, 2014, new stock options were granted, resulting in increases to stock-based compensation.
+Additionally, the Company has also granted certain employees and consultants shares in the Company, which have also contributed to the increased stock-based compensation expense during these periods.
+In the three months ended March 31, 2015, a number of share-based awards were cancelled on the termination of certain employment and consulting agreements, resulting in a net reversal of expenses previously recorded and subsequent expenses recorded have been lower than those prior to December 31, 2014. - 3.
+The Company earns interest income from funds on deposit but has no operating revenue.
 Interest income is dependent upon the amount of funds on deposit and interest rates paid. - 4.
 Net comprehensive loss is typically a result of exploration and evaluation expenses, general expenses and stock-based compensation.
-However, in the three months ended December 31, 2014, the Company recorded a \$2.1 million impairment of mineral properties as well as \$1.4 million in impairments of equipment, deposits on equipment and advances towards future CellCube sales.
-During the three months ended September 30, 2013, the Company recorded a \$390 thousand write-down of water rights and in December 31, 2013, an additional expense was recorded for the \$569 thousand write-off of a deposit that had been paid to an EPCM contractor.
+However, in the three months ended December 31, 2014, the Company recorded a \$2.1 million impairment of mineral properties as well as \$1.4 million in impairments of equipment, deposits on equipment and advances towards future CellCube sales with a further \$2.5 million impairment for CellCube units being recorded in the three months ended September 30, 2015.
+During the three months ended December 31, 2013, an additional expense was recorded for the \$569 thousand write-off of a deposit that had been paid to an EPCM contractor.